L1ski/PreforiaBot/README.md

 This is the official PreforiaBot github repository.

-The owner of this brach is L1ski, but it has couple developers.
+The owner of this branch is L1ski, but it has couple developers.